 Analysis of Operating and Cash Cycle

-Operating cycle is extremely important because business is all about the running the operating cycle smoothly.
+The operating cycle is extremely important because business is all about running the operating cycle smoothly.
 If it is running smoothly, almost everything will be smooth.
-If any part of the operating cycle is stuck, the whole business gets disturbed.
-For a manager to effectively manage the business, he should have a deep understanding of his business cycle and potential threats and risks to it.
+If any part of the working capital cycle is stuck, the whole business gets disturbed.
+For a manager to effectively manage the business, he should understand his business cycle and potential threats and risks to it.
 Proactively, he should have ways and means to mitigate those threats and risks.

-In our example, operating cycle is 80 days.
-The entrepreneur should always focus to reduce it as more as possible and that will ensure better utilization of their fixed assets.
-In turn, they will gain the higher return on their investment.
+In our example, the operating cycle is 80 days.
+The entrepreneur should always focus on reducing it as much as possible, ensuring better utilization of their fixed assets.
+In turn, they will gain a higher return on their investment.

-On the other hand, cash operating cycle is the base for working capital estimations.
-In our example, working capital requirement is $500 for 60 days.
+On the other hand, the cash operating cycle is the base for working capital estimations.
+In our example, the working capital requirement is $500 for 60 days.
 Banks take this as a base for funding their client.
-A manager handling finance should focus on reducing the cash cycle as that will save him the interest cost.
+A manager handling finance should focus on reducing the cash cycle to save him the interest cost.
 Reducing this cycle means reducing the inventory holding period and increasing the supplier’s payment period.
-Other than normal strategies, Japanese techniques ‘Just-in-Time (JIT)’ can reduce the inventory holding time practically zero.
-Bigger companies are trying to adopt JIT with the help of tools like supplier system integration etc.
+Other than normal strategies, the Japanese techniques ‘Just-in-Time (JIT)’ can reduce the inventory holding time to practically zero.
+More prominent companies are trying to adopt JIT with the help of tools like supplier system integration etc.